thammanant/HTB-writeup/Return/writeup.md

 ![Groups](Groups.png)
 - We attempted using `SeBackupPrivilege` to copy `SAM` and `SYSTEM` files.
 - After extracting NTLM hashes, pass-the-hash attempts failed.
-- We then explored the Server Operators group following [this guide](https://www.hackingarticles.in/windows-privilege-escalation-server-operator-group/)
+- We then explored the `Server Operators group` following the [Guide](https://www.hackingarticles.in/windows-privilege-escalation-server-operator-group/)
 - We gained SYSTEM privileges and captured the root flag.
 ![Root](Root.png)